tanishbafna/Digital-Humanities-NER/README.md

 ### The Code

 1. Decompress all zip files
-2. Open NER-NLP to see under the hood
+2. Open NER-NLP.r to see under the hood
 3. The HTML Markdown is in the `docs` folder

 ### Acknowledgements